 LastPass.
 I have been using LastPass Pro for several years and swear by it.
 The free version is good, but the Pro version is cheap and I think the extra features are worth every penny.
 It remembers all of your visited websites and their passwords, and fills in the password automatically when you visit them again (very nice!).
 It can generate, enter, and remember random passwords.
 It even recognizes most password-entry and password-change situations and offers to do them for you.
 You also can view and edit your password vault.
-Importantly, it also works on every browser that I have tried it with; just add it as a plugin or addon using the browser’s menu.
+Importantly, it also works on every browser that I have tried it with; just add it as a plugin or add-on by using the browser’s menu.
 Another big plus is that LastPass keeps your password vault in the cloud, so you can access it from any device with internet access once the software is installed on that device.
 That way you are always working from the same password list.
-(One drawback: It is supposed to work with Android, but I cannot get it to do so; that could be just me.)
+(One drawback: It is supposed to work with Android, but I cannot get it to do so.
+That could be just me, though; my cell phone hates me and I hate it right back.)
 Be sure and protect your password manager with a strong password that you can remember (see below for tips on how).

 Change Passwords Often.
 Passwords should be changed regularly, a real hassle without a password manager.
 Some password managers offer the option of changing some passwords automatically.
 They actually link to each site using that site’s password-change procedure, generate a strong random password, then enter and remember it.
 It requires site-specific programming and must be constantly tested and maintained by the developer, so it generally is offered only for the more popular sites.
 LastPass has that option for many sites and keeps adding more.